-Unlike the traditional models, the provider in a Customer-to-Business model is the customers.
-The strategy is to attract customers to give their product or service that business can consume.
+Unlike the traditional models, the provider in a Customer-to-Business model is the customer.
+The strategy is to attract customers to give their products or service that businesses can consume.
 Brands that utilize C2B Marketing act as a middleman.
-They provide a platform where customers can display their offers, then earn from a commission.
+They provide a platform where customers can display their offers, then earn a commission.
 Thus, brand engagement is key in C2B Marketing Strategy.

 Types of Marketing Strategies for Entrepreneurs

 Again, a marketing strategy is employed to help the brand reach its target audience/customers.
 When we talk about strategies, we are referring to a long-term plan.
 Thus, in the previous section, we discuss the strategies employed by brands depending on their business model.
 Now, let us show you the different marketing strategies that you can use as an entrepreneur or a professional